hacks-guide/Guide-WiiU/docs/user-guide/tiramisu/finalizing-setup.md

 ### Additional Homebrew Apps - Extracting Files to the SD Card

 1. Copy the contents of the newly downloaded `savemii_mod.zip` file to the root of your SD Card.
+1. Extract the contents of the newly downloaded `Bloopair_vX.X.X.zip` file.
+   Copy the `30_bloopair.rpx` to the `wiiu/environments/tiramisu/modules/setup/` folder on the root of your SD Card.
-1. Copy the contents of the newly downloaded `Bloopair_vX.X.X.zip` file to the root of your SD Card.
+   Copy the `wiiu` folder to the root of your SD Card.
 1. Copy the contents of the newly downloaded `wiiu-extracttosd.zip` file to the root of your SD Card.